Concepts

 • A Y-Sweet server, which syncs data across users with Yjs and persists your data in blob storage.

 You may have additional components to your stack, like a database for saving user and document metadata.
-But for most collaborative realtime applications that don't require authentication, a Y-Sweet app that follows this structure is all you need.
+But for most collaborative realtime applications, a Y-Sweet app that follows this structure is all you need.

 💡

-If you're building with Nextjs, your server and client will server and client will refer to the server-side and client-side of the same Nextjs codebase.
+If you're building with Nextjs, your server and client will be part of the same Nextjs codebase.

 Check out the following tutorials for how to setup and build a realtime, collaborative app with Y-Sweet.